cssfrankfurt/cssfrankfurt.de/docs/events/upcoming.md

 ## Hacktoberfest Frankfurt 2018

 Celebrate open source over food, drinks, and great company!
 Hacktoberfest is all about encouraging meaningful contributions to the open source ecosystem.
-You do not need to be a developer or know code to participate.
+You do not need to be a developer or know to code to participate.

 **When?** Friday, October 12 @ 18:00</br>
 **Where?** [Mindspace Eurotheum](locations.md#mindspace-eurotheum)